-There are costs involved in identifying and setting up an equity release plan.
+There are costs involved in identifying and setting up equity release.

 Financial advisers dealing with equity release products are generally paid by a combination of commission and a one-off fee.
 You are usually expected to pay the one-off fee directly.
-Some advisers work on a commission-only basis, in which case they receive payment from the equity release provider on completion of your plan.
+Some advisers work on a commission-only basis, in which case they receive payment from the equity release provider on completion of the product.
 Make sure you are clear about the payment arrangements before you use an adviser.

-The costs involved in setting up an equity release plan vary between different providers.
+The costs involved in setting up equity release vary between different providers.
 Ask about all fees before making a commitment.